-In the last year, RACT patrols have rescued 84 children who were accidentally locked in cars, 84 animals and 8 adults.
+In the last year, RACT patrols have rescued over 75 children who were accidentally locked in cars and over 77 animals.
 Nowadays due to the sophisticated locking technology in modern cars it is very easy to accidentally lock a child or animal in a car.

 Tips to avoid locking your children in the car:

 - Wind your windows down before putting children in the car in case the car automatically locks

 - Never give your keys to children to play with because they can accidentally lock the car

 - Avoid getting distracted when you’re loading and unloading the car

 - Have an easy way to hold on to your keys to avoid locking your keys in your car this summer